St. Louis Park, Minnesota: Russian and Jewish populations

-Due, in part, to mass immigration from former-Soviet states, Saint Louis Park has a large Russian population around its Aquila area.
+Due, in part, to mass immigration from former-Soviet states, St. Louis Park has a large Russian population around its Aquila area.
 The Russian language is the second most spoken language in the city after English, and the Hennepin County Library's St. Louis Park location has an extensive Russian language section.

 Government

 St. Louis Park operates under the Council/Manager form of government.
 An elected City Council sets the policy and overall direction for the city.
 Then city workers, under the direction of a professional city manager carry out council decisions and provide day-to-day city services.
 The city manager is accountable to the City Council.
 St. Louis Park voters elect the mayor and six (two at-large and four ward) City Council members to four-year terms.
 The mayor and at-large council members represent all residents; the ward council members are primarily responsible for representing their ward constituents.